Interstate 69 in Texas: Route designation intrigue

+Improvements in the teens and twenties

+Since July 2011, Texas has been proceeding with upgrading rural sections of US 59, US 77, and US 281 to Interstate standards by replacing intersections with interchanges and converting two-lane stretches to four lanes by adding a second roadway to the existing roadway and adding one-way frontage roads.

-The southern terminus of the I-69 designation is to be extended to the Fort Bend–Wharton county line.
-This project was scheduled for completion in 2022.
-The northern terminus of I-69 will also be extended to Cleveland.
-This project was scheduled for completion in by end of 2022 but got delayed to 2023 due to weather and supply chain issues.
-Both of these segments have since been completed and are awaiting approval to be designated as I-69.
-AASHTO approved the extension in 2024.
+The extension of the southern terminus of the I-69 designation to the Fort Bend–Wharton county line, and the extension of the northern terminus to Cleveland, were completed after several years of delays, and the designation approved by AASHTO in 2024.

 Although the Riggs Cemetery, established in 1892, lies in the path of the freeway in Liberty County, TxDOT is choosing to preserve it.
 Work to extend I-69 northward to Shepherd and south to Victoria are in various stages of planning, development, design, and construction.

+Future timeline uncertainties

-There is no timeline of when I-69 in Texas will be completed as there is no funding to complete it entirely.
-Various portions of US 59 are being upgraded to Interstate standards with some bypasses being constructed.
-Construction on building a new alignment in Nacogdoches to bypass the existing US 59 at Loop 224 interchange began in 2019 and is scheduled to be completed by 2026.
-It was scheduled for completion in 2023 but supply chain issues played a role in its delay.
-TxDOT also held a public meeting on August 3, 2023, on the planned $115-million reconfiguration of the US 59 and US 259/Business US 59-F (Bus.
-US 59-F) interchange just north of Nacogdoches, although construction is not scheduled to start until 2029.
-This meeting came about one year after the last public meeting and discussed how the horseshoe-style intersection would be removed with the addition of flyover bridges.
-Other construction in the area is not expected to be funded until 2034.
-A bypass for Diboll is under construction and is scheduled for completion in 2025, northbound lanes opened in May 2025.
-US 59 was redesignated on the unfinished bypass on May 25, 2023, with the former alignment becoming Bus.
+As of 2022, there is no timeline of when I-69 in Texas will be completed as there is no funding to complete it entirely.
+Various portions of US 59 are being upgraded to Interstate standards to be eligible for an I-69 designation with some bypasses being constructed at smaller towns.
+Construction on building a new alignment in Nacogdoches to bypass the existing US 59 at Loop 224 interchange began in 2019 and is scheduled to be completed by 2026, after delays attributed to supply chain issues.
+TxDOT held a public meeting on August 3, 2023, on the planned $115-million reconfiguration of the US 59 and US 259/Business US 59-F interchange just north of Nacogdoches, although construction is not scheduled to start until 2029.
+TxDOT discussed about one year after their last public meeting and negotiated on how the horseshoe-style intersection would be removed with the addition of more flyover bridges.
+Construction in the area is not expected to be funded until 2034.

+Currently, a bypass for Diboll is under construction and is scheduled for completion in 2025, with northbound lanes opening in May 2025.
+On May 25, 2023, US 59 was redesignated on the unfinished bypass, with the former alignment becoming Bus.
 US 59-H. The bypass for Corrigan started construction in late 2022 and is scheduled for completion in 2028.